 “This international economics course is targeted towards non-economics students, focusing on current events and the increasing international interdependence of the world economy.
 Topics incude: (i) why countries trade, what goods and services will be traded, how the gains from trade are distributed and the tools of commercial policy; (ii) the movement of labor and capital across borders; value of transnational countries and production processes across countries; (iii) international finance issues including exchange rates, balance of payments and open economy macroeconomic adjustment.”

-I am not permitted to share material prepared for this course
+I am not permitted to share the material prepared for this course

 Out of respect for the hard work of academic publishers, I discourage anyone from obtaining free copies of textbooks mentioned here or elsewhere by typing their title, author, and edition number plus “pdf” into Google.
 In addition, I disavow Sci-Hub as another resource for easily obtaining this material for free.